charulagnihotri/charulagnihotri/README.md

 - 📀 Hi, I’m @charulagnihotri
 - 📀 I’m interested in all things geeky (data science in technical terms)
-- 📀 I love listening to music and consider myself to have an insane god tier music taste
 - 📀 How to reach me g4yforyourmom on discord ( no but genuinely I am gay for your mom )
 - 📀 Pronouns: she/ her
 - ⚡ Fun fact: I have double-jointed elbows?